josemonzon/josemonzon/README.md

-- 👋 Hi, I’m @josemonzon
+- 👋 Hi, I’m @josemonzon aka Chaky
 - 👀 I’m interested in Java, Angular and Typescript.
-- 🌱 I’m currently learning Java.
+- 🌱 I’m currently learning Node.

 <!---
 josemonzon/josemonzon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.